 Ridley Scott, director of the original, is serving as one of the film’s producers and writers.
 Hampton Fancher, who also worked on the original, is back on board as screenwriter.
 Michael Green (Green Lantern) is co-writing.

-According to Variety (via MTV), Ridley Scott says the screenplay is not only “written and ready to go,” but that Harrison Ford loves it: “I sent him this (script) and he said, ‘Wow, this is the best thing I’ve ever read,’ so it’s very relevant to what happened (in) the first one,” Scott told MTV News.
-“I’m not just doing a sequel with lots of action and see how far we can go with the special effects because you can’t really.
-‘Blade Runner’ kind of landed on a somehow very credible future.
+According to Scott (via Variety), Ford loves the screenplay: “I sent him this (script) and he said, ‘Wow, this is the best thing I’ve ever read,’ so it’s very relevant to what happened (in) the first one.”
+Scott continued: “I’m not just doing a sequel with lots of action and see how far we can go with the special effects because you can’t really.
+Blade Runner kind of landed on a somehow very credible future.
 And it’s very difficult to change that because it’s been so influential with everything else.”

 Updates: Watch the film’s first Teaser Trailer below: